 That series is generally one of the most exciting playoff series ever played.
 After it was over, Tug McGraw famously quipped "It was like going through an art gallery on a motorcycle", refering to the incredible number of comebacks, great performances, and nail-biting endings to which fans had been privy.

 Main article:1980 WS

-Bill James famously scoffed at the team's lack of depth beyond Schmidt, Carlton, and McGraw, saying that if you took the Toronto Blue Jays (dreadful in 1980) and added Willie Mays, Sandy Koufax, and Hoyt Wilhelm, you'd approximate the makeup of the Phillies.
-But James is a Royals fan, after all.
+Bill James famously scoffed at the team's lack of depth beyond Schmidt, Carlton, and McGraw, saying that if you took the Toronto Blue Jays (who were dreadful that year]) and added Willie Mays, Sandy Koufax, and Hoyt Wilhelm, you'd approximate the makeup of the Phillies.
+But James was a Royals fan, after all.

-The famous Boone-to-Rose 2-3 foulout seems to epitomize the 1980 Phillies.
+The famous Boone-to-Rose 2-3 foul out seems to epitomize the 1980 Phillies.
 They were a veteran group who, if they lacked athleticism, made few mental errors and played sharp fundamental baseball.
 Maddox, Trillo, Boone, and Larry Bowa were weak bats but played good defense up the middle.
-Whether they were likeable depended on your affection for the aloof Schmidt, the distant Carlton, the pugnacious Rose and the talkative McGraw, but they scraped by every challenge offered them.
+Whether they were likable depended on your affection for the aloof Schmidt, the distant Carlton, the pugnacious Rose and the talkative McGraw, but they scraped by every challenge offered them.

 The Phillies' championship was the highlight in an unprecedented year in Philadelphia sports.
 In addition to their World Series crown, the Flyers of the NHL played in the Stanley Cup finals, the 76ers reached the NBA Finals, and the Eagles of the NFL capped off their 1980 season by reaching the Super Bowl in 1981.
-Many consider this the greatest sports year for any city.
+Many consider this the greatest sports year any city has ever known.

 Awards and Honors